mjzyaad/CSES-Problem-Set/README.md

 # CSES-Problem-Set
-Solutions to the problems on https://cses.fi/problemset/list/
+Solutions to problems from https://cses.fi/problemset/list/ I use the book "Guide to Competitive Programming" by Antti Laaksonen to solve the problems.